-As part of the University's commitment to ensuring that the rights of its individual members are protected, the University Ombudsperson investigates complaints unresolved through regular University channels.
-The Ombudsperson offers advice and assistance and can recommend changes in academic or administrative procedures where this seems justified.
+The office of the Ombudsperson offers confidential advice and assistance to U of T students, staff, and faculty with complaints, unresolved through regular University channels.
 In handling a complaint, the Ombudsperson has access to all relevant files and information and to all appropriate University officials.
 The Ombudsperson handles all matters in strict confidence, unless the individual involved approves otherwise.
 The Ombudsperson is independent of all administrative structures of the University and is accountable only to Governing Council.
+The services of the Office are available by appointment at all three U of T campuses.